Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Experiments

 The overall performance comparison between IGPO and the baseline methods is presented in \autoref{tab:search_result} and \autoref{tab:rl_result}.
 Based on these results, we can draw the following key observations:

-\textbf{Training-based methods consistently outperform prompt-based baselines.} As shown in \autoref{tab:search_result}, all reinforcement learning–based methods, whether outcome- or step-reward driven, achieve substantially higher performance than all prompt-based approaches.
-This confirms that explicit policy optimization is essential for developing effective LLM-based agents, as opposed to relying on zero-shot prompting alone.
+\textbf{Training-based methods consistently outperform prompt-based baselines.} As shown in \autoref{tab:search_result}, all RL–based methods, whether outcome- or step-reward driven, achieve substantially higher performance than all prompt-based approaches.
+This confirms that explicit policy optimization is essential for developing effective LLM-based agents, as opposed to relying on prompting alone.

 \textbf{Existing step-reward methods yield competitive but unstable improvements compared to outcome-reward RL methods.} While step-reward baselines occasionally surpass outcome-reward ones on specific datasets (e.g., StepSearch on Musique), their overall performance still lags behind the strongest outcome-reward methods such as DeepResearcher.
 This suggests that existing step-reward designs, although able to provide intermediate guidance, often suffer from noisy or weak supervision signals that limit their generalizability.